dolr-ai/content-moderation/README.md

 The API requires API key-based authentication for all endpoints:

-1. All requests to API endpoints must include a valid API key in the `X-API-Key` header
+- All requests to API endpoints must include a valid API key in the `X-API-Key` header
-2. Requests without a valid API key will be rejected with a 401 or 403 status code
+- Requests without a valid API key will be rejected with a 401 or 403 status code
-3. The server will not start or will respond with a 500 error if no API key is configured
+- The server will not start or will respond with a 500 error if no API key is configured

-# Content Moderation API Reference
+## API Reference

-## Overview
+### Overview

 The Content Moderation API provides a RESTful interface for classifying text content into predefined moderation categories.
 The system uses a Retrieval Augmented Generation (RAG) approach with BigQuery vector search to find similar examples, then uses an LLM to classify the content.

-## Authentication
+### Authentication

 All API endpoints require authentication using an API key.